Public transport in the Fylde: Blackpool Transport

 In November 2023, Blackpool Transport announced merges of and additions to existing routes.
 A Route 1A will run seasonally between Cleveleys and St Annes.
 Route 3A will run between Cleveleys Park and Mereside, having previously been part of route 3.
 Route 5 gained the most changes: the base route was extended to Poulton-le-Fylde (formerly part of route 2).
 Route 5A will run from South Shore to Staining, initially following the base route, then taking the former route 15 to Staining.
 Route 5B adds a stop at Blackpool Zoo.
 Route 5C is a "reimagined" 2C from Blackpool to Knott End with increased frequency.
 Route 6 was extended from Grange Park to the Department of War Pensions office at Peel Park, with hourly extensions to Whitehills Business Park.
 Route 7 dropped the leg to Lytham, which will now be part of the 11A.
 Route 7A is a revamped route 9 which runs between Cleveleys and Blackpool via Bispham and Layton.
 Route 11A continues from Starr Gate to Lytham.
 Route 17 (Blackpool to Lytham via Common Edge) was rebranded as Route 11B.
 Route 18 will continue to run hourly, while the changes to the other routes have resulted in shorter connection times (between 9 and 20 minutes for most routes).

 In April 2025, they announced the introduction of a new route 2 and combined the route 1 with the route 2 for a combined "Resort Rider" brand.
 The new route 2 runs from Fleetwood's Cala Gran Holiday Park to Blackpool Zoo every 60 minutes.
 With this, the 1A, which extended the 1 to St Anne's Square during the season, was discontinued.
 Four months later, Blackpool Transport adjusted its timetables, including the extension of route 5 to include Thornton and Cleveleys, as well as amending routes to accommodate Blackpool and the Fylde College's campus in Bispham.

-Kirkby Lonsdale Coach Hire

-Based in Morecambe, Lonsdale routes 88 and 89 serve Pilling and Knott End.
-Route 88 is slightly longer as it serves Garstang, whereas the 89 travels directly between Lancaster and Pilling before terminating in Knott End.

-Preston Bus

-A subsidiary of Rotala, Preston Bus was founded in Preston in 1904.
-It was sold to Rotala by the Stagecoach Group in 2009.
-Route number 76 runs between Blackpool and St Annes via Blackpool's Victoria Hospital and Booths in Poulton-le-Fylde.

 Stagecoach Cumbria & North Lancashire

-Begun in 2011, Stagecoach Cumbria & North Lancashire runs one route in the Fylde:
+Begun in 2011, Stagecoach Cumbria & North Lancashire runs three routes in the Fylde: